Elleined/atm-machine/README.md

 # atm-machine
-REST API that has functionality of atm machine.
+API that has ATM Machine functionalities

 # Features
  - Send money peer to peer